Do you ever wish you just had more money?

 Contentment is the inner determination to be happy and fulfilled wherever you are, with whatever you have.

 So, how do you work toward a life of contentment?
-I’m not saying content people just accept things as they are, but they do believe good things are possible because they can recognize the good things God has already done in their lives.
+I’m not saying content people just accept things as they are, but they do have faith that good things are possible because they can recognize the good things God has already done in their lives.
 I believe it starts with a habit of gratitude.

 How to Cultivate Gratitude

-The thing that’s helped me the most with being grateful for what I already have is journaling.
+The thing that’s helped me the most with being grateful for what I already have is keeping a journal.
 Journaling is powerful.
 All by ourselves, with a pen and paper—in the midst of uncertainty and the unknown—we grow.

 Every morning, I write down two things I’m grateful for.
 Over the years, I’ve filled dozens of journals, and I love going back through them to remind myself of all the incredible things God has put in my life.

 At the end of a long day, especially if it’s been stressful or I’m worried about something, I’ll pull out an old journal and thumb through it.
 Taking the time to think through the blessings in my life changes my whole outlook!